 Most house plants do not like fluctuating temperatures and during winter this can be a problem as they will be exposed to warmth from heat sources such as fireplaces and radiators, but will also be susceptible to cold drafts from doors and windows.
 The key to keeping to them happy is to try and keep temperatures constant.

-Monitor room humidity to care for house plants in winter
+6. Monitor room humidity to care for houseplants in winter

-Many house plants like cool, damp conditions; our homes are often too dry and warm for their needs and heating our homes in winter makes conditions even dryer.
+Many houseplants, such as orchids, or peacock plants like damp, humid conditions; our homes are often too dry and warm for their needs and heating our homes in winter makes conditions even drier.
 Keeping the environment humid will really help keep your house plants happy and there are a couple of things you can do to help with this, as the experts explain.

-‘Grouping plants together is an easy way to create a humid microclimate as plants release water vapor as they transpire, which is then trapped by the leafy canopy of plant groupings,’ explains Lindsay Pangborn, gardening expert, Bloomscape.
+‘Grouping plants together is an easy way to create a humid microclimate as plants release water vapor as they transpire, which is then trapped by the leafy canopy of plant groupings,’ explains Lindsay Pangborn.

 ‘You can also use a humidifier near your plants or place your plants near a tray of water.
 The idea is to add moisture to the air, not have your plant sitting in a tray of water.’